 Note that if there is a change in presenting author you must let us know as soon as possible by emailing firstname.lastname@example.org.
 This includes instances when someone is presenting on your behalf or you are no longer able to attend.

-The Poster Prize is awarded to two presenting authors of the best biomedical and clinical posters.
+The Poster Prize is usually awarded to two presenting authors of the best biomedical and clinical posters.
 Find out more about eligibility on the Poster Prize page.

 Posters should be paper size A0 (841 x 1189mm; size E by American National Standards Institute) in a portrait orientation.